AquaticInformatics/aquarius-field-data-framework/src/FieldVisitHotFolderService/Readme.md

   -ProcessingFolder           Move files to this folder during processing. [default: Processing] -UploadedFolder             Move files to this folder after successful uploads. [default: Uploaded] -PartialFolder              Move files to this folder if when partial uploads are performed to avoid duplicates. [default: PartialUploads]
+  -ArchivedFolder             Any visits replaced via /MergeMode=ArchiveAndReplace will be archived here before being replace with new visits. [default: Archived]
   -FailedFolder               Move files to this folder if an upload error occurs. [default: Failed]

 Use the @optionsFile syntax to read more options from a file.